-SEMN/ENGL 491 Building the Archive: Baldwin & Legacy Baldwin & His Legacy In February of 1960, James Baldwin delivered an address, "In Search of a Majority," at Stetson Chapel which he later included in his collection of essays, Nobody Knows my Name.
-This seminar will approach this visit (and Baldwin) as a site of analysis.
-As an actual event, the occasion left artifacts (correspondence, publicity, newspaper accounts, published essay).
-The event also can be read within the legacy of other Civil Rights era visitors to the college, including Charles V. Hamilton (co-author of Black Power: The Politics of Liberation) and others.
-Moreover, as a writer who addressed national and international identity, racial politics (personal and cultural), and sexuality, Baldwin's various writings remain relevant even as they locate themselves within particular historical moments.
-Through close attention to Baldwin and his milieu, this course will invite students to engage their own experiences and disciplinary knowledge in their reading, writing, and archival research.
-Students will also document (in film and transcript) oral histories of participants in the Civil Rights period as part of their course work.
-This course is designated as a Senior Seminar for the 2015-2016 academic year.
-Prerequisite: Seniors Only
+SEMN/ENGL 491 Building the Archive: Baldwin & His Lega Baldwin & His Legacy In November of 1960, James Baldwin delivered an address, "In Search of a Majority," at Stetson Chapel which was later published in his book Nobody Knows My Name.
+This seminar will approach this visit (and Baldwin's work) as a site of analysis.
+As an actual event, the occasion left artifacts (publicity, newspaper accounts, published essay).
+It also can be read within the legacy of other Civil Rights era visitors to the college, including Charles V. Hamilton (co-author of Black Power: The Politics of Liberation).
+Moreover, as a writer who addressed national and international identity, racial politics (personal and cultural), and sexuality, Baldwin's writings remain relevant.
+Through close attention to Baldwin and his milieu, this course will invite students to bring their own experiences and disciplinary knowledge to the reading, writing, and archival research.
+We will consider an archive of oral histories from those in the community who participated in or were influenced by the civil rights movement.
+This is a Shared Passages Senior Seminar and fulfills the Advanced Literary Study requirement.Prerequisite: Seniors Only